Robert Conrad Reveals The Real Reason Why ‘Baa, Baa, Black Sheep’ Was Canceled

 In 2013, however, we learned the truth about the cancellation right from the horse’s mouth.
 Robert Conrad, the actor who played the lead role as the famed Gregory “Pappy” Boyington, did a Q&A about his career and a few folks asked him about the show’s cancellation.

-Without hesitation, he said it was directly linked to Women Against Violence.
+Without hesitation, he said it was directly linked to Women Against Violence on television.
 Simply put, they didn’t’ like what they saw on the show and during that time in the mid 70s in the United States, a lot of changes were being made.
 For this reason, there was no more Baa, Baa, Black Sheep.

 We’ve queued up the interview below to the exact moment he says that.
 After, however, he adds some colorful commentary of what he thought about that.
 He sums it up well to say the least.